-Mathematics within the EYFS is developed through purposeful, play based experiences and will be represented throughout the indoor and outdoor provision.
+Mathematics within the EYFS follows Maths No Problem and is developed through purposeful, play based experiences and will be represented throughout the indoor and outdoor provision.
 The learning will be based on pupils' interests and current themes and will focus on the expectations from Development Matters / Early Years Outcomes.
 The mastery approach to mathematics embraces the Characteristics of Effective Learning as stated in the Development Matters document.